Skip to contents

 ## Datasheet <stsim_StateLabelY> saved

-State Classes: Combine StateLabelX and StateLabelY, and assign each class a unique name and ID
+State Classes: Combine StateLabelX and StateLabelY, and assign each class a unique name and Id

-# Create a new R data frame containing the names of the State Classes and their corresponding data
+# Create a new R data frame containing the names of the State Classes

 stateClasses <- data.frame(Name = forestTypes)

-stateClasses$StateLabelXID <- stateClasses$Name
+stateClasses$StateLabelXId <- stateClasses$Name

-stateClasses$StateLabelYID <- "All"
+stateClasses$StateLabelYId <- "All"

-stateClasses$ID <- c(1, 2, 3)
+stateClasses$Id <- c(1, 2, 3)

-# Save stateClasses R data frame to a SyncroSim Datasheet
+# Save stateClasses R data frame to a SyncroSim datasheet

 saveDatasheet(myProject, stateClasses, "stsim_StateClass", force = TRUE)